On the Structure of Leptonic Families and Currents of the Vector Nature

 But at a given stage we can start from

-These equalities is a consequence of the unified regularity of Coulomb's nature of leptons that the usual Dirac interaction come forwards in the system as the source of a non - zero interaction of Pauli.
-In other words, any of (\ref{31}) is valid only for those particles which possess simultaneously both charges and vector dipole moments.
+These equalities is a consequence of the unified regularity of Coulomb nature of leptons that the usual Dirac interaction comes forward in the system as the source of a non-zero interaction of Pauli.
+In other words, any of (\ref{31}) is valid only for those particles which possess simultaneously both charge and vector dipole moment.